mjarkk/mini-exec/README.md

 ## Why?
 I got annoyed of the limitations from the servers my programs need to run on and wanted a not complicated solusion where i did not need 4 servers/vms/containers in total.

-## Some other detials:
-- Written in GoLang